DalalAryan/DalalAryan.github.io/_pages/about.md

 I am workings towards adding a Neuroscience minor to my degree plan!

-Currently
+News
 ======
+I will be participating in a Directed Reading Program (DRP) project with [William Chang](https://williamc.me/) in Machine Learning.

-Working with Brain-Computer Interfaces and learning Speech Decoding/Encoding through Non-invasive (and Invasive) neural recording technologies (through ECE C143A/C243A)
+Working with Brain-Computer Interfaces and Speech Decoding/Encoding through Non-invasive (and Invasive) neural recording technologies (through EC ENGR C143A/C243A)

-Last Updated: September 29, 2025
+Last Updated: October 06, 2025